-$^{3}$ Attention should be drawn to the fact that in the situation where the collegial body elected by the general shareholders' meeting is the board, it is natural that being a management body it should ensure oversight not of all management bodies of the company, but only of the single-person body of management, i.e. the company's chief executive officer.
+3 Attention should be drawn to the fact that in the situation where the collegial body elected by the general shareholders' meeting is the board, it is natural that being a management body it should ensure oversight not of all management bodies of the company, but only of the single-person body of management, i.e. the company's chief executive officer.
 This note shall apply in respect of item 3.1 as well.

-presented by the General Manager on key issues of the business activities of the Company.
-In compliance with the provisions of the Shareholders' Agreement, OAO Gazprom and E.ON Ruhrgas International GmbH nominate two candidates to the membership of the Board of Directors each and the Ministry of Energy of the Republic of Lithuania by decision of the Government of the Republic of Lithuania nominates one candidate to the membership of the Board of Directors.
-This Shareholders' Agreement was approved by the Government of the Republic of Lithuania (by Resolution No 22 of 9 January 2004).
-3.2.
-Names and surnames of the candidates to become members of a collegial body, information about their education, qualification, professional background, positions taken and potential conflicts of interest should be disclosed early enough before the general shareholders' meeting so that the shareholders would have sufficient time to make an informed voting decision.
-All factors affecting the candidate's independence, the sample list of which is set out in Recommendation 3.7, should be also disclosed.
-The collegial body should also be informed on any subsequent changes in the provided information.
-The collegial body should, on yearly basis, collect data provided in this item on its members and disclose this in the company's annual report.
-Yes The Company discloses the information in accordance with provisions of the Law on Companies.
 3.3.
 Should a person be nominated for members of a collegial body, such nomination should be followed by the disclosure of information on candidate's particular competences relevant to his/her service on the collegial body.
 In order shareholders and investors are able to ascertain whether member's competence is further relevant, the collegial body should, in its annual report, disclose the information on its composition and particular competences of individual members which are relevant to their service on the collegial body.
-Yes Please refer to comment under Item 3.2.
+No The Company posts information on the composition of the Board of Directors and the positions held by the members of the Board of Directors in the Company's annual report and on the Company's website.
+Information on the members of the Board of Directors was presented at the General Meeting of Shareholders.
 3.4 In order to maintain a proper balance in terms of the current qualifications possessed by its members, the desired composition of the collegial body shall be determined with regard to the company's structure and activities, and have this periodically evaluated.
 The collegial body should ensure that it is composed of members who, as a whole, have the required diversity of knowledge, judgment and experience to complete their tasks properly.
 The members of the audit committee, collectively, should have a recent knowledge and relevant experience in the fields of finance, accounting and/or audit for the stock exchange listed companies.
 At least one of the members of the remuneration committee should have knowledge of and experience in the field of remuneration policy.
-Yes Please refer to comments to under Items 3.1 and 4.6.
+Yes The composition of the Company's Board of Directors was determined with regard to maintaining a proper balance in terms of the qualifications possessed by its members, with regard to the Company's structure and nature of its activities; the composition of the Board of Directors is subject to periodical evaluations in view of procedures applicable to state-owned enterprises.
+The members of the Audit Committee of the Company were appointed aiming to ensure that the Audit Committee, collectively, should have a recent knowledge and relevant experience in the fields of finance, accounting and/or audit for the stock exchange listed companies.
 3.5.
 All new members of the collegial body should be offered a tailored program focused on introducing a member with his/her duties, corporate organization and activities.
 The collegial body should conduct an annual review to identify fields where its members need to update their skills and knowledge.
-Yes 3.6.
-In order to ensure that all material conflicts of interest related with a member of the collegial body are resolved properly, the collegial body should comprise a sufficient number of independent members.
-Not applicable In compliance with the provisions of the Shareholders' Agreement, OAO Gazprom and E.ON Ruhrgas International AG nominate two candidates to the membership of the Board of Directors each and the State Property Fund nominates one candidate to the membership of the Board of Directors.
-The formation of the Board of Directors of the Company belongs to the competence of the General Meeting of Shareholders and an independent member can be elected only in case he/she gets a sufficient number of votes of shareholders in his/her favour at the General Meeting of Shareholders.
-All members of the Board of Directors of the Company meet one or two independence criteria set forth in the Code.
+Yes Please refer to the comment under Item 3.4.
+3.6.
+In order to ensure that all material conflicts of interest related with a member of the collegial body are resolved properly, the collegial body should comprise a sufficient 4 number of independent 5 members.
+Yes Decisions of the Board of Directors shall be deemed adopted where they secure the votes of at least four members of the Board of Directors.
+The Board of Directors has one independent member.